 —Anna Davey, Wisconsin DOT

-Walt Bleser, PE, is president of SENSR Monitoring Technologies, LLC.
-Prior to SENSR, he served as the director of Railway Asset Management for GREX (Georgetown Rail Equipment), working with railroads and transit agencies nationwide to integrate tie, ballast, and bridge management practices.
-Previously a movable bridge manager for a nationally renowned design firm, Walt has more than 10 years of bridge inspection, rating, design, and construction management experience.
-He is an active participant in AREMA, current serving as the vice chairman of Committee 7 and as a subcommittee chairman of Committee 10, aiding in the production of the organization’s Bridge Management Best Practices.
+Walt Bleser, PE, is founder and president of Unabridged Structures and has over 20 years in the North American railway vertical working with every Class I railroad, major commuter railroad and several transit agencies.
+He previously was president of SENSR Monitoring Technologies, LLC.
+Prior to SENSR, he served as the director of Railway Asset Management for GREX (Georgetown Rail Equipment) and was a movable bridge manager for a nationally renowned design firm.
+He was named a Progressive Railroading Rising Stars Top 20 under 40 in 2013 and again an honorable mention by Railway Age for top 20 under 40 in 2019.
+Walt is an active participant in AREMA, serving as the vice chairman of Committee 7 and as a subcommittee chairman of Committee 10, aiding in the production of the organization’s Bridge Management Best Practices.

-Chris Brown, PE, Vice President and Project Director for HNTB Corporation, is a Railroad Bridge and Movable Bridge Project Manager for HNTB’s Kansas City office, where he is involved in a wide variety of railroad and movable bridge design projects.
+Chris Brown, PE, Vice President and Project Director for HNTB Corporation, is a Railroad Bridge and Movable Bridge Project Director for HNTB’s Kansas City office, where he is involved in a wide variety of railroad and movable bridge design projects.
+He has been responsible for projects through their entire lifecycle, including environmental permitting; planning; preliminary and final design; and construction phase services for freight and commuter/transit railroads.
 Brown is active in several technical and professional organizations, including AREMA, where he is a member of Technical Committee 15 on Steel Design of Railway Structures.
-Brown serves as HNTB’s National Director of Movable Bridges and is also a member of the firm’s Rail and Public Transit Service Group Committee as the Central Division Representative.
+Brown currently serves as HNTB’s National Rail and Movable Bridge Practice Leader.

 Fundamentals of Railway Bridge Engineering and ManagementCourse #: RA00550